top

 A must for anyone intent on mastering communication.

-Additional thoughts about the research about remote healing.*
+Additional thoughts about remote healing research.*

 integrity

-A New Model of Integrity:
+A New Model of Integrity—

-An Actionable Pathway to Trust, Productivity and Value —Werner Erhard (founder of est Erhard Seminars Training, an Independent), Michael C. Jenson (Harvard Business School), Steven Zaffron (Vanto Group, The Forum)
+An Actionable Pathway to Trust, Productivity and Value, Werner Erhard (founder of est Erhard Seminars Training, an Independent), Michael C. Jenson (Harvard Business School), Steven Zaffron (Vanto Group, The Forum)

 The Harvard Law School’s Seminar in Law, Economics, and Organization, Professor Michael Jensen and Werner Erhard presented a paper on integrity that they co-authored with Steve Zaffron.